shaleigang/tinyLLM/README.md

 }

 ```
 It is worth noting that this project did not build the code for training a tokenizer.
-It used the code of Llama2.c to train a tokenizer with a vocab_size of 4096.
-Moreover, the data used to train the model is also preprocessed with tokenizer.
-Please refer to the **custom tokenizers** part of [Llama2.c](https://github.com/karpathy/llama2.c) to obtain the corresponding training data file and convert the tokenizer to binary format.
-The tokenizer of this project uses the same structure as Llama2.c, and the converted tokenizer file can be used directly.
+It uses the code of Llama2.c to train a tokenizer with a vocab_size of 4096.
+Moreover, the data used to train the model is also pretokenizered with the tokenizer.

+Please refer to the **custom tokenizers** part of [Llama2.c](https://github.com/karpathy/llama2.c) to obtain the corresponding training data filea and convert the tokenizer to binary format.
+The tokenizer of this project uses the same structure as Llama2.c, and the converted tokenizer bin file can be used directly.

 Unfortunately, there are still some problems with the training of the language model in this project.
-When the loss drops from 8 to about 3, it will stop declining, and the effect of the model is not very good.
+When the loss drops from 8 to about 3, it will stop declining, and the performance of the model is not very good.
 I am still working on this...